Fintech-Research-Lab/Ethereum_Governance_Project/README.md

      - The result of this code produces two files
      	 - *top10* is a list of 10 most prolific authors, top 10 attendees of dev call meetings, and top 10 people who had the most commits on client github repositories
      	 - *top10_community_engagement* file provides the percent of people who overlap in more than one list amongst the most prolific members of the list

+5. <ins>Regression</ins>
+   - Within this folder, there is one Stata code called *Regression.do*.
+Execute this code to replicate regression results of the paper

+5. <ins>Result</ins>
+   - Within this folder, contains all the latex tables and figures of the paper